nhussaini/openweatherap/README.md

 ## Project Features

-- By default a city is chosen and the weather for the current time is display
+- By default a city is chosen and the weather for the current time is display.
-- The user can change the city and see the weather
+- The user can change the city and see the weather.
 - The user can see the weather of the next hours and seven days for a city by clicking the See Forecast button.

 ## Setup